 A Wi-Fi connection between two direct parties occurs in a single band, using one fixed channel, at any given time.
 This principle applies to all existing Wi-Fi standards, up to Wi-Fi 6E.

-When a Wi-Fi band functions solely for backhauling, it’s called the dedicated backhaul.
+When a Wi-Fi band functions solely for backhauling, it's called the dedicated backhaul.
+Often, that means no other band will do this job, though that depends on the hardware.

-In a mesh system, only traditional Tri-band hardware — those with an additional 5GHz band — can have a dedicated backhaul band without ostracizing clients of the same band.
+In a mesh system, only traditional Tri-band hardwareโthose with an additional 5GHz bandโcan have a dedicated backhaul band without ostracizing clients of the same band.

 In networking, network cables are always much better than wireless in speed and reliability.

-In the case of the XE200 — or any Wi-Fi 6E Deco set — the 6GHz is the dedicated backhaul by default.
+In the case of the XE200โor any Wi-Fi 6E Deco setโthe 6GHz is the dedicated backhaul by default.
 As such, this band is not available to any 6GHz client.

 In my experience, this configuration worked out great when I placed the two XE200 units within 50 feet of each other with a line of sight.